Citizenship; application for retention of German citizenship

 - If the foreign citizenship is acquired before you or your authorized representative(s) have the document "in hand", you will lose your German citizenship.
 Therefore, it is recommended that you do not apply for naturalization in another state until you have already been issued the retention permit.

-- If your naturalization in the other state is delayed, you must apply for a new Beibehaltungsgenehmigung (so-called "Anschlussurkunde") in good time (about six months before it expires) to avoid losing your German citizenship.
+- If your naturalization in the other state is delayed, you must apply for a new Beibehaltungsgenehmigung (so-called "Anschlussurkunde") in good time (approx. six months before it expires) in order to avoid losing your German citizenship.

-The issued Beibehaltungsgenehmigung serves as proof, even after expiration, that German citizenship has not been lost despite the acquisition of a foreign citizenship.
+The Beibehaltungsgenehmigung issued serves as proof, even after it expires, that you have not lost your German citizenship despite acquiring a foreign citizenship.
 You should therefore keep the retention certificate permanently and securely together with the naturalization certificate of the other state.
 This evidence can also be a valuable help for future generations (e.g. for your children/grandchildren) if German citizenship has to be proven.

 The retention permit must have been issued before the acquisition of the foreign citizenship and must still be valid on the day of the acquisition of the foreign citizenship.
 Otherwise, it does not prevent the loss of German citizenship.